WHAT IS A FLAT WHITE?

 Flat White has quickly become a beloved favourite.
 It’s not another Cappuccino or Latte, even though it’s also made with espresso or ristretto and milk.
 But what is a Flat White coffee?
 The composition of the Flat White makes the difference in taste.
 The milk in a Flat White coffee is silky smooth and therefore mixes really well with the ristretto.

-Usually the Latte, the Cappuccino and the Flat White are seen as the same coffee.
+Usually the Latte coffee pod, the Cappuccino and the Flat White are seen as the same coffee.
 This is mainly because all 3 coffees use the same ingredients.
 The way the coffees are made is different, that’s the reason why they all have a different taste.
 We’ll explain the difference between a Latte vs Cappuccino vs Flat White.

 Did you know that the Flat White coffee originates from New Zealand or Australia?
 And, did you know a Flat White is called ‘Flat’, because of how the milk blends with the coffee?
 There is just a super thin layer of steamed milk making the coffee look white, hence the name ‘Flat White’.
 TASSIMO offers a lot of different kinds of coffee to enjoy at home and we’re happy to explain the differences between Flat White and Latte.
 We’ll also explain the difference between a Flat White and a Cappuccino.